Uncharted Territories: Track listing

-Disc 1

-Disc 2

 Quote from the liner notes: "At the end of the two days of recording we had almost six hours of recorded material from which we've selected the 23 tracks featured on this release.
 The spontaneously created tracks use a code for the title that designates the instrumentation, the day and the take number."
 For example: QT12 = Quartet, Tuesday, Take 12.
 Tenor - Bass W3 = Tenor Bass Duo, Wednesday, Take 3.